BackyardBrains/docs.backyardbrains.com/docs/Engineering/NeuroBit/Block/index.md

 Note that here the EMG signal moves from a value of around 0 to a value around 1000 when flexed.
 (See values on the right side of the graph).
 This range will become important as you start to use this signal within your project.

-From here, you can use standard Micro:Bit code to make the EMG signal do something more interesting.
-You can make the Micro:Bit play a sound when the signal is above a certain threshold, or you can make the Micro:Bit move a motor when the signal is below a certain threshold.
+From here, you can use standard micro:bit code to make the EMG signal do something more interesting.
+You can make the micro:bit play a sound when the signal is above a certain threshold, or you can make the micro:bit move a motor when the signal is below a certain threshold.
 The possibilities are endless!

 ## Side Note - MicroPython and JavaScript Editor in MakeCode ##